Yeovil District Hospital

 The building in context

-This image demonstrates how the new stand-alone community diagnostic centre would fit within the current built environment at the hospital.
+This image demonstrates how the new stand-alone community diagnostic centre will fit within the current built environment at the hospital.

 Sustainability